aysha321/Contact_list_app/README.md

 Properties and Functions:-
-contact list: An array containing the list of contacts.
+Contact list: An array containing the list of contacts.
 setContactList: A function to update the contactList state.
 loading: A boolean state to track loading status.
 setIsLoading: A function to update the isLoading state.